 - During ENGIE Impact’s equipment audit, dipper wells, used for ice cream scoops and other kitchen tools, were found to be running heated water nonstop at the 24 hour restaurant and using 8 million gallons of water a year.
 A redesigned dipper well was projected to save Shari’s $597,480.

 - Most of the 520 sinks installed in Shari’s were lacking aerators.
 The company invested $8.00 per faucet to install aerators on all sinks and cut water consumption by approximately 5 million gallons a year, saving $300,000.

 - Since irrigation accounts for about 19 percent of each Shari’s site water use, they installed smart weather-based controls on irrigation systems to automatically adjust schedules based on landscape needs and local weather conditions.

 These tips are merely a start of what businesses can do to conserve water, which is only a small piece of the bigger picture.
-In future blog posts, we’ll be examining some of the other challenges and opportunities for business, such as data collection and reporting, local conservation mandates, ENGIE Impact’s water rate predictions, and smart meters that can help pinpoint reduction opportunities.
+In future blog posts, we’ll be examining some of the other challenges and opportunities for business, such as data collection and detailed reports on water conservation, local conservation mandates, ENGIE Impact’s water rate predictions, and smart meters that can help pinpoint reduction opportunities.